farzadj248/deploy-nuxt-3-app-to-nodejs-server/README.md

 5.then compress .output folder and upload in cpanel app folder and extract it.

-6.go to cpannel > setup node.js app and click start app button
+6.go to cpanel > setup node.js app and click start app button

 7. run your domain(Application URL) in the browser